What Is GDPR? How Does GDPR Affect My Ecommerce Business?

 Author’s Note: If your business is already GDPR-compliant, skip ahead to the section called “Ecommerce and GDPR: 2 years on.”
 For those of you who are new to selling into the United Kingdom (UK) or European Union (EU) or starting a new job in ecommerce, keep reading to learn more about the General Data Protection Regulation (GDPR).

-I’ll admit, GDPR is not the most interesting topic to read about.
+Understanding GDPR compliance is not the most interesting topic to read about.
 But not knowing about it runs the risk of accruing severe fines—which can be as high as four percent of your global turnover or up to €20 million within the EU and £17.5 million within the UK—whichever is greater.

-For those of you thinking, “I’m not based in the UK or EU so the GDPR doesn’t apply to me,” I hate to break it to you, but regardless of where you’re based—even if you sell to just one UK or EU customer or collect just one UK or EU customer’s personal data—you must be GDPR-compliant.
+Even if your company is not based in the UK or EU as long as you make even one sale in the UK or EU customer or collect just one UK or EU customer’s personal data—you must be GDPR-compliant.

-But before we get into the rules and regulations, it’s confession time.
-I’m not a lawyer (sorry Mum!).
-In all seriousness, though, while I will offer you some best practice tips, they should only be used as guidance.
+But before we get into the rules and regulations understand these are some best practice tips, they should only be used as guidance.
 If you’re new to selling into the UK or EU or are worried that you might not be GDPR-compliant, then you’ll need to consult a lawyer.

 What is GDPR?